directus/directus/docs/getting-started/installation/gcp.md

 Running Directus in Google Cloud can and will infer costs.
 Please read and understand all pricing options per service before rolling out Directus on Google Cloud.
-As a rule of thumb you could say that with the setup written here the main costs come from a persistent Postgres setup with VPC connector in CloudSQL (if you use the micro tier) at around $20 a month.
+As a rule of thumb you could say that with the setup written here the main costs come from a persistent Postgres in CloudSQL.
 You can estimate the pricing here:
 [https://cloud.google.com/products/calculator](https://cloud.google.com/products/calculator)

 ## Cloud Run click to deploy